 - In an 8-quart stockpot, combine ingredients and bring to boil.

-- Skim off the foam and bring to simmer for 30 – 45 mins.
+- Skim off the foam and bring it to a simmer for 30 – 45 mins.

 - Strain off the solids and discard leaving just the stock.